 Cambridgeshire and Peterborough NHS Foundation Trust has a zero suicide ambition.

-We know this is a bold ambition and recognise that suicide prevention is complex with no singel cause and no single solution.
+We know this is a bold ambition and recognise that suicide prevention is complex with no single cause and no single solution.
 We believe that suicide is not inevitable, and there are ways that our understanding and our clinical practice can continue to be improved.
 The zero is not a target, but rather it should be seen a challenge for us to consider.
 “If not zero, what is the right number?”.

 It shouldn’t just be seen as something for the mental health side of our organisation, as we believe to achieve our ambition we will need the support and help of all members of staff, regardless of where they work.